Over 120 high school students spending this week at Presbyterian College for Business Week - South Carolina Radio Network

 Students learn leadership and team-building skills and network with young entrepreneurs.
 Four top-performing students will be awarded college scholarships at the end of the week.

 “They have a chance to actually run a simulated business of their own.
-They get to practice entrepreneurship,” said Scarborough.
+They get to practice entrepreneurship,” Scarborough said.

 The South Carolina Chamber of Commerce’s Business Week is sponsored by the business community across the state.